top of page

 CASES

 We strategically litigate in cases where we can expose patterns of institutional racism resulting in the removal of children from Romani families.
 Many of these cases are ongoing, and can take years to complete but collectively can help to expose this injustice and contribute towards ending it forever.
+The ERRC has more than 150 active cases at any given time and sometimes detailed information is not publicly available on all of them.
+If you require more information, get in touch.

 You think you have a case for us?